h0bbel/homelab/operational/haproxy.md

 |RE106.2|Automatic proxying of incoming requests, based on hostname|CM|10.10.2016

 Based on the requirements above, [HAproxy] was selected as the reverse proxy  solution of choice.
+HAProxy is set up to redirect incoming traffic based on referrer (hostname). hostname1.tld redirects to internal ip for hostname1.local and hostname2.tld redirects to internal ip for hostname2.local

+### Configuration

+COnfiguration details will come later, the current setup works (in theory/lab), but needs to be verified.

 [HAProxy]:http://www.haproxy.org